Forum Guidelines and FAQs

 A: It can take a while for a new avatar to show up on your profile.
 If you don’t see it after 24 hours, email email@example.com.

-Q: I would like to edit my work that has already been posted on TeenInk, how can I do this?
+Q: I would like to edit my work that has already been posted on TeenInk.com, how can I do this?

 A: There is no live-edit option since every submission needs to be reviewed by an editor.
-You can submit a reconstructed piece to the website again.
-When your revised version is approved, e-mail email@example.com with the link to your old version and we’ll remove it.
+You can submit a reconstructed piece to the website.
+When your revised version is approved, take your old version down.

 Q: Will my forum thread get deleted if it isn’t very popular?

-A: No, but if the thread is of improper content or contains an improper line of conversation it will be removed.
+A: No, but if the thread contains inappropriate content it will be removed.

 Q: How will I know if my piece is NOT approved for the website or magazine?